scionproto-contrib/jpan/doc/Design.md

     the nio implementation only when it is available (running on JDK 15 or later).
     See also deprecation note: https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/net/DatagramSocket.html#setDatagramSocketImplFactory(java.net.DatagramSocketImplFactory)

-- **Copy buffers?** We copy a packet's data array do a new DataGramPacket for the user.
+- **Copy buffers?** We copy a packet's data array to a new DatagramPacket for the user.
-  The alternative would be to use offset/length, however, this would not be really pluggable because user would need respect SCION header sizes when creating buffers for packets.
+  The alternative would be to use offset/length, however, this would not be really pluggable because user would need to respect SCION header sizes when creating buffers for packets.
   - Replacing the buffer in the user's packet is bad, this may be surprising for users
   - Using the buffer directly to read SCION packets is also bad because it may be too small
   - --> We definitely need to copy.